Scale branding efforts, empower sales teams, and increase knowledge share

 If you’re in marketing or media at a tech company, ask yourself: does the way we use content more resemble how things were done 5 years ago, or how we’ll be doing things 5 years from now?

 Digital asset management is a practice and a solution that we’ll still be using 5 years from now.
 Here are our top 5 uses of DAM specifically for tech companies:

 1. Content marketing

-Content marketing is the number one technique in marketing this year, per a Smart Insights survey.
-89% of B2B marketers will use content marketing in 2017, and it has to be managed somewhere.
-DAM is the central repository for content marketing collateral: images, videos, whitepapers, case studies, and all other resources.
-For the content that needs to be created in another online application, such as a blog or landing page, the rich media that goes with that content can be sourced in directly from the DAM via a CMS integration.
+Content marketing is the number one technique in marketing this year, with more than half of tech brands planning to invest more in branded visual content than they did in 2019.
+Which means all this additional digital content will have to be managed somewhere.
+DAM is the central repository for content marketing: images, videos, whitepapers, case studies, and all other resources.
+For the content that needs to be created in another online application, such as a blog or landing page, the rich media that goes with that content can be sourced indirectly from the DAM via a CMS integration.
 What does that mean?
 All of the organization’s images, videos, and graphics at your disposal instantly, instead of having to search for photos in complicated folders every time, or even worse, just pulling one off of Google Images without permission!

 Tip: Connectivity is key in a company’s digital ecosystem, and so it’s important to look for integrations with CMS systems and other publishing tools to make sure assets can be sourced seamlessly for content marketing purposes.